 The Duke Law School Legal Clinic is a resource for those in the Durham community and beyond who do not otherwise have access to legal services.
-The Clinic operates collectively as a public interest law firm with 11 distinct practice areas which include: Appellate Litigation, Children’s Law, Civil Justice, Community Enterprise, Environmental Law & Policy, Guantanamo Defense, HIV/AIDS Policy, Health Justice, International Human Rights, Start-up Ventures, and Wrongful Convictions.
+The Clinic operates collectively like a public interest law firm with several distinct practice areas which include: Appellate Litigation, Children’s Law, Civil Justice, Community Enterprise, Environmental Law & Policy, First Amendment, HIV/AIDS Policy, Health Justice, International Human Rights, Start-up Ventures and Wrongful Convictions.

 The Office broadens the university’s role as a partner and advocate for economic and community development, works to improve the quality of life and public education in Durham, and builds strong Duke-Durham relations.
 The office oversees the Duke-Durham Neighborhood Partnership and the Community Service Center.

-Service-learning works with faculty and community partners to provide hands-on experiences for students that complement the educational objectives of academic courses and that foster ethical collaborations with partners.
+Duke Service-Learning works with faculty and community partners to provide hands-on experiences for students that complement the educational objectives of academic courses and foster ethical collaborations with partners.
 Students commit to 20 hours per semester with the community partners associated with their courses.

 The Fuqua on Board (FOB) program matches Duke MBA students with Durham-area nonprofits to serve as non-voting board members.
 Over the course of a year-long apprenticeship, pairs of students work closely with a board mentor, participate regularly in board and relevant committee meetings, and complete a project designed to map directly to improving board governance and functioning.
 FOB is selective for both students and nonprofits, and recruitment for new organizations begins in July of every year.